 Overview of the Letter

 The central purpose of this letter might best be described as instruction on what it means to live as Christians in a non-Christian world.
 Paul explains that as believers, our lives should be set apart, and the driving force behind this distinction is love: the love we experience from God and the love we show to those around us.
 In 1 Corinthians Paul provides a model for what it looks like to confront our brokenness productively.
 Rather than ignore tensions, grievances, and divisions, this letter urges us to grapple with them, address them, and move forward restored.

-We can think about the letter of 1 Corinthians as having five key sections.
+We can think about the letter of first Corinthians as having five key sections.

 A Response to the Report of Divisions Among Believers (Chapters 1-4)

 “10 I appeal to you, dear brothers and sisters, by the authority of our Lord Jesus Christ, to live in harmony with each other.
-Let there be no divisions in the church.
+Let there be no divisions in the church in Corinth.
 Rather, be of one mind, united in thought and purpose.” —1 Corinthians 1:10

 A Response to the Report of Prevalent Sexual Immorality (Chapters 5-7)